|This is an unofficial version.

 "original court" in relation to a judgment means the court by which the judgment was given and in relation to an award or order made by a statutory authority, includes the statutory authority; (« tribunal d'origine »)

-"registering court" means the Court of Queen's Bench; (« tribunal d'enregistrement »)
+"registering court" means the Court of King's Bench; (« tribunal d'enregistrement »)